milesmcc/personal/content/_index.md

 ### Currently

 I'm currently in Zoom School---erm, I mean college---and am enjoying my courses, even if I'm missing out on much of the college experience.
-I'm currently in Charleston, South Carolina.
+I'm in Charleston, South Carolina.

 ### Contact